Defending False Domestic Violence Claims and Accusations in NC

 How to Defend Against Wrongful Accusations

-Accusations of domestic violence can cause increased stress during an already difficult time of your life.
-You may be angry at false accusations and confused about how to defend yourself.
+False accusations of domestic abuse can cause increased stress during an already difficult time in your life.
+You may be angry at these claims and confused about how to defend yourself.
 It is important that you remain calm.
 Contact a North Carolina domestic violence defense attorney right away to represent your rights in court.

 If you are accused of domestic violence, the court will hold a hearing to evaluate your situation.
 The judge will listen to evidence from both sides and determine whether your situation warrants a DVPO of up to one year.
 You must be prepared.
 Attorney Jonathan Breeden will help you gather the following evidence to defend your side of the story: